Variation-aware Vision Token Dropping for Faster Large Vision-Language Models: Methodology

-Importantly, Figure~\ref{fig:token_variation} showcases two distinct cases where question-relevant regions appear in different spatial locations (bottom and center), corresponding to middle and posterior token positions respectively. \textbf{All three variation metrics accurately capture these semantically important regions regardless of their spatial positions}, demonstrating the robustness of using token variation to measure token importance against positional bias.
+Importantly, Figure~\ref{fig:token_variation} presents two distinct cases where question-relevant regions appear in different spatial locations (bottom and center), corresponding to middle and posterior token positions. \textbf{All three variation metrics accurately capture these semantically important regions regardless of spatial position}, demonstrating the robustness of using token variation to measure token importance against positional bias.
 This spatial-agnostic detection capability represents a fundamental advantage over attention-guided approaches that suffer from positional bias.

 These findings validate our core hypothesis: high-variation vision tokens actively participate in reasoning processes, encoding semantically crucial information that must be preserved for optimal performance.
 Conversely, lazy tokens maintain stable representations throughout LLM processing, indicating limited contribution to final predictions.